semantic-systems/coypu-feeds/README.md

 - RSS Feeds (Feed library initialized by [Awesome RSS Feeds](https://github.com/plenaryapp/awesome-rss-feeds) GitHub )
 - [The GDELT Project](https://blog.gdeltproject.org/)

+All the calls must always be accompanied by the parameter **key** , the value must be the correct password. **In all the calls the parameters are sent in the body in a JSON format, unless indicated otherwise.**

 ## Main Endpoint Call

 The API can be accessed through a **POST** call to the URL ```https://feeds.skynet.coypu.org```.
-The call must always be accompanied by the parameter **key** in its body, which value must be the correct password.
 The call can be made with the following filters:
 | Filter | Usage | Example | Defaul value |Required? |
 | ------ | ------ |  ------ |  ------ |  ------
 | keywords | Keywords that must appear in the news title or summary. **For multiple separate by semicolon.** | Floods in |  | ✅